 Geoff’s background in teaching, HR, marketing, communications and sustainability is considerable.
-During his 25 years with Unilever (a global corporation with a turnover of £50 billion, 170,000 employees in 90 countries around the world), his experience has been truly global working across Africa, the Middle-East and Turkey, Australasia and Asia, Europe and the Americas.
+During his 25 years with Unilever (a global corporation with a turnover of £50 billion, 170,000 employees in 90 countries around the world), his experience has been truly global working across Africa, the Middle East and Turkey, Australasia and Asia, Europe and the Americas.

 His HR experience has spanned leadership and talent development, organization change, capability development with particular reference to marketing, and business transformation with purpose at its core.
 Early in his career he was responsible for graduate recruitment and development, talent, acquisitions and development across Unilever’s emerging markets.
 Under his leadership he developed Unilever’s global talent and leadership centre of expertise.
 More recently he devoted his time, energy and effort to leading ground-breaking work where the HR function has played a central role in transforming Unilever’s business model with purpose at its core.

-He is a Strategic Advisor to the global PR and communications firm Burson-Marsteller in the area of Corporate Purpose and Organization Change.
-He too consults on how to address the stigma linked to depression and anxiety in the workplace, with a particular emphasis on raising awareness of these issues and providing some practical strategies as to how one might go about addressing this growing modern illness.
+He is a Strategic Advisor to Boldt Partners and to RISE Global Corporate Purpose Advisory Firm in the area of Corporate Purpose and Organization Change.
+He also consults on how to address the stigma linked to depression and anxiety in the workplace, with a particular emphasis on raising awareness of these issues and providing some practical strategies as to how one might go about addressing this growing modern illness.